0xb0rn3/fastdl/README.md

 <details>
 <summary><b>🔧 Installation & Setup</b></summary>

-**Q: Do I need to install Rust separately?**
+**Q: Do I need to install Go separately?**
 A: No!
-FastDL automatically installs and manages its Rust dependencies during setup.
+The installer automatically handles Go installation and dependency management.

 **Q: What if the installation fails?**
-A: Check the log file at `~/.fastdl/fastdl.log` for detailed error information.
+A: Check the log file at `~/.config/fastdl/install.log` for detailed error information.

 **Q: Can I use FastDL without root access?**
-A: Yes!
-FastDL installs to user directories and doesn't require root privileges.
+A: The installer needs sudo only for system package installation.
+FastDL itself runs in user space.

 </details>